-If you do free feed, you may need to come up with another food-related treat.
-A yummy filled Kong or a puzzle box with treats can provide the distraction your dog needs to keep them from hovering around the table.
+If you do free feed, you may need to develop another food-related treat.
+A yummy-filled Kong or a puzzle box with treats can provide the distraction your dog needs to keep them from hovering around the table.
 They smell the food you’re eating, and they’re going to want a treat or food.
-Redirecting that hunger into something more appropriate is ideal - it’s a natural solution to their instinct, and everyone is happy!
+Redirecting that hunger into something more appropriate is ideal – it’s a natural solution to their instinct, and everyone is happy!

 Tip #3: Restrict Access to Your Dining Area

 You may need to keep your dog away from your dining area entirely while eating.
 It could be because your dog is ridiculously adorable and hard to deny, or it may be because your dog is aggressive about begging.
 Maybe you have some messy eaters at the table, and you aren’t faster than your dog.